 —Don’t forget to track.
 Remember how I said those little purchases add up?
 During this season, every dollar counts.
 Try using a mobile budget app so that the extra roll of wrapping paper, or the extra string of lights, don’t set you back.
 (By the way, budgeting apps are a good idea for the rest of the year, too.)

 I’ve said it before, but having any kind of debt is a good sign that you’re spending well above your means, and putting a band-aid over the problem won’t help.
+As a well respected bankruptcy law firm Memphis, TN counts on, we can help guide you through your financial difficulties.

 You can stop the problem before it gets worse.
 In our country, bankruptcy is a way to have your debts forgiven.
 It offers a fresh financial start.